adogithub/readme/README.md

 Field Type     | Description
 -------------  | -------------
 ExpectedValue  | Is a literal that needs to exactly match the corresponding entry provided in the request.
-Content Cell   | Content Cell

--ExpectedValue:
--InListValue: Similar to ExpectedValue, but this time the constant is in the shape of a List.
+InListValue    | Similar to ExpectedValue, but this time the constant is in the shape of a List.
 This is useful to stabish a range of valid values.
--ComputationValue: This is a complex type that consists of a constant and an operation.
-Representing a computation.
+ComputationValue | This is a complex type that is comprised by a constant and an operation.

-The Validations Matrix fulfils its propouse because it contains the proper configuration of each request type for each field name per lender; It's easy to include a new lender, request type or field name, since that would only imply adding a row or column to the matrix.
-It is flexible to different types of requests and lenders since, although all fields need to be filled, we can select the required fields for each Request Type of each Lender.
+The ***Validations Matrix*** fulfils its purpose because it contains the proper configuration of each request type for each field name per lender; It's easy to include a new lender, request type or field name, since that would only imply adding a row or column to the matrix.
+It is flexible for different types of requests and lenders since, although all fields need to be filled, we can select the required fields for each Request Type of each Lender.
 Below a schematic picture of the Validations Matrix.